npersson001/Fitbit-Grapher/README.md

 In this task you will create a **Socket** connection between a client and a server.
 Luckily, Java's **java.net** package makes this relatively easy (documentation available [here](https://docs.oracle.com/javase/7/docs/api/java/net/package-summary.html)).

 To accomplish this, create a class for your client and your server.
-The client object is to have access to the JSON file that was parsed in Part 1 Task 1.
+The client is to have access to the JSON file that was parsed in Part 1 Task 1.
 For both the server and client create an object that will represent their connection to each other (ie. it will have the **Socket** connection).

 ### Task 2